Android Studio 3.5 – What’re the new features revealed?

 If you ever wished that Android Studio was faster, more performant, and more memory efficient?
 Then you would be happy to go with Android Studio 3.5.
 This newly launched stable version of the android studio is quietly improved with its memory settings and enhanced system health.

-Over the years, android was struggling up with its speed issue.
+Over the years, Android was struggling with its speed issue.
 However, the platform is very giant and pregnant with rich features but still, there were no IDEs available for the apps.

-In this article, we’re going to see what’s new feature revealed in android studio 3.5
+In this article, we’re going to see what’s a new feature revealed in android studio 3.5

 1. Build Speed: